ValentinaOlla/weekOne/readme.md

 4. image
 5. video
 6. footer
-7. every tug must have and id and a class
+7. every tag must have and id and a class

 First project in html